 Few mining companies own or operate their own exploration drill rigs because the mining companies' level of exploration activity and their corresponding demand for drill rigs can vary widely year by year and region by region.
 Instead, mining companies typically contract their drilling requirements to drilling contractors that have specialized expertise and equipment.
 Metals and minerals drilling work is performed by the drilling contractor under the supervision of exploration and mining companies.
 Exploration and mining companies are responsible for the selection of drill targets and the transportation, evaluation and storage of core samples.
 Generally, a competitive bid process is used by mining and exploration companies to retain a drilling company.
-Bids are solicited by the exploration and mining companies typically based on a fixed price per metre or per foot.
+Bids are solicited by the exploration and mining companies to retain a drilling company.
+Bids are solicited by the exploration and mining companies to retain a drilling company.
+Bids are solicited by the exploration and mining companies to retain a drilling company.
+Bids are solicited by the exploration and mining companies to retain a drilling company.
+Bids are solicited by the exploration and mining companies to retain a drilling company.
+Bids are solicited by the exploration and mining companies to retain a drilling company.

 The mineral drilling industry is highly fragmented, comprised of many small regional or local companies as well as larger companies.
-The larger key participants in the global mineral drilling industry, other than the Corporation, include: Boart Longyear Ltd., DDH1 Drilling Ltd., Foraco International S.A., and Orbit Garant Drilling Inc. Factors considered in the award of drilling contracts include price, safe work history, workforce experience, drill rig availability and suitability, condition of equipment, financial capability of the firm to carry out the contract, reputation and customer relations, although price and reputation are the major considerations.
+The larger key participants in the global mineral drilling industry, other than the Corporation, include: Boart Longyear Ltd., DDH1 Drilling Ltd., Foraco International S.A., Capital Limited, Geodrill Limited and Orbit Garant Drilling Inc. Factors considered in the award of drilling contracts include price, strong safety record, workforce experience, sustainability practices, drill rig availability and suitability, condition of equipment, financial capability of the firm to carry out the contract, reputation and customer relations, although price and reputation are the major considerations.
 Higher prices and margins are generally available for more complex drilling contracts such as deep-hole drilling, directional drilling, projects requiring heli-portable drill rigs and for mobilizations into the Arctic and other remote areas.

 The drilling business in Canada and the United States has seasonal variations, with late winter being the slowest season.
 Drilling companies in the mining segment in this region compete mainly on the basis of price and reputation.
-In international locations, competition in metals and minerals drilling involves many of the same factors as in the Canadian and U.S. markets, but drill rig availability, quality of service and pricing are the major considerations.
+In international locations, competition in metals and minerals drilling involves many of the same factors as in the Canadian and U.S. markets, with drill rig availability, quality of service and pricing being the major considerations.
 Again, higher prices and margins are available for more complex drilling contracts.
 In South America, projects requiring combination reverse circulation and diamond core drilling, and projects at higher elevations in the Andes, have attracted these types of premiums.
 Some markets in South America, particularly Chile and Argentina, exhibit some seasonal variations, with the summer and fall months being the peak seasons, as warmer weather facilitates drilling in the Andes.